Single-element extensions of matroids over skew tracts: Introduction

 \item $\sigma$ defines a single-element extension of every rank 2 contraction of $\cM$.

 \item $\sigma$ defines a single-element extension of every rank 2 minor of $\cM$ on three elements. \end{enumerate} \end{thm}

 For the single-element extension of a matroid, there is not a nice topological picture like that for oriented matroids, but there is a similar result.
-We will introduce it in Section~\ref{sect.crapo}
+The function $\sigma$ from the cocircuit set to $\{1,0\}$ also uniquely determines the extended matroid.
+And if $\sigma$ determines an extension of every rank 2 contraction, it also determines an extension of the matroid.